Improvisation: Theatre

 Improvisation, in theatre, is the playing of dramatic scenes without written dialogue and with minimal or no predetermined dramatic activity.
 The method has been used for different purposes in theatrical history.

-Comedy

-Improvisational comedy is a theatre art performed throughout the world and has had an on-again, off-again status throughout history.

-Some of the more famous improv theatres and training centers in the world include: i.O. (formerly ImprovOlympic) in Chicago and Los Angeles, The Second City in Chicago and Toronto, The Players Workshop in Chicago, National Comedy Theatre in San Diego, New York and Phoenix, Upright Citizens Brigade, the Peoples Improv Theater, the Magnet Theater in New York, The Groundlings in Los Angeles, BATS Improv (Bay Area Theatre Sports) in San Francisco, Wing-It Productions in Seattle, Philly Improv Theater in Philadelphia, Brave New Workshop in Minneapolis, ComedySportz in Milwaukee, Theatresports in Calgary and Improv Comedy Copenhagen.

-There are also many well known university improv teams, including Theatre Strike Force at the University of Florida, Gigglepants at the University of Texas at Austin, and Erasable Inc. at the University of Maryland.
-Improvisation found a home at universities.
-The origins of the Second City was the Compass Players, an offshoot of theatre programs at the University of Chicago in the 1950s.
-Later, once improv had been established as an art form, improv groups sprung up on college campuses, starting in the 1980s where crowds were easy to find and teams could perform frequently.
-Now an improv group is a common staple of college extra curricular activities.

-Notable pioneers in the field of improvisation, comedic or otherwise, include Mike Myers, Neil Mullarkey, Paul Merton, Stephen Fry, John Sessions, Josie Lawrence, Viola Spolin, Paul Sills, David Shepherd, Del Close, Josephine Forsberg, Gary Austin, Martin de Maat, and Keith Johnstone.
-Notable performers include: Paul Merton, Stephen Colbert, Steve Carell, Bill Murray, Harold Ramis, Robert Townsend, Colin Mochrie, Ryan Stiles, Ross Noble, Eddie Izzard, Tony Slattery, Mike McShane, Sandi Toksvig, Wayne Brady, Jonathan Winters, T. J. Jagodowski, Robin Williams, Conan O'Brien and David Pasquesi.

 Dance

 Dance improvisation as a choreographic tool: Improvisation is used as a choreographic tool in dance composition.
 Experimenting with the concepts of shape, space, time, and energy while moving without inhibition or cognitive thinking can create unique and innovative movement designs, spatial configuration, dynamics, and unpredictable rhythms.
 Improvisation without inhibition allows the choreographer to connect to their deepest creative self, which in turn clears the way for pure invention.
 This cognitive inhibition is similar to the inhibition described by Limb for musical improvisation, which can be found in the music section above.

 Contact improvisation: a form developed in 1973, that is now practiced around the world.
 Contact improvisation originated from the movement studies of Steve Paxton in the 1970s and developed through the continued exploration of the Judson Dance Theater.
 It is a dance form based on weight sharing, partnering, playing with weight, exploring negative space and unpredictable outcomes.